Softball: Pitch

 In softball, a pitch is the act of throwing a softball toward home plate to start a play.
 All pitches are thrown from below the waist in an underhand motion.
 The phases of throwing include the grip, stance, windup, stride, release and follow through.

 Pitchers throw a variety of pitches, each of which has a slightly different velocity, trajectory, movement, hand position, wrist position and/or arm angle.
 These variations are introduced to confuse the batter in various ways, and ultimately aid the defensive team in getting the batter or baserunners out.
 To obtain variety, and therefore enhance defensive baseball strategy, the pitcher manipulates the grip on the ball at the point of release.
 Variations in the grip cause the seams to "catch" the air differently, thereby changing the trajectory of the ball, making it harder for the batter to hit.

 The selection of which pitch to use can depend on a wide variety of factors including the type of hitter who is being faced; whether there are any base runners; how many outs have been made in the inning; and the current score.

 Signaling

 The responsibility for selecting the type of pitch is traditionally made by the catcher by relaying hand signals to the pitcher with the fingers.
 In more advanced play, coaches may give signs to batters and/or runners to initiate special plays in certain situations.
 A catcher may signal to a position player that they will be trying to throw the runner out.
 A runner on base may see the pitch sign given by the catcher and hint it to the batter using hand or body motions.

 Pitching styles

-The International Softball Federation (ISF) recognizes three pitching styles:
+The World Baseball Softball Confederation (WBSC) recognizes three pitching styles: